Local Development

 Conclusion

-After this guide, you should be able to debug every aspect of your Parse integration and also your Cloud Code function behavior, improving your development experience.
+By following this guide, you’ll be able to debug all aspects of your Parse integration and Cloud Code functions locally, improving your development workflow with Back4app.